-Designed for low profile mounting on top of vehicles like police cruisers and ambulances, the MobileMark LTM line of antennas packs a lot of reception capability under a plastic dome.
+Designed for low-profile mounting on the top of vehicles like police cruisers and ambulances, the MobileMark LTM series of antennas packs a lot of reception capability under a plastic dome.
+This style of antenna is a dome antenna with the cables routed through the base of the antenna.
+More information on installing these antennas can be found in the Antenna Installation - Low Profile Roof Mounts guide.

 Combining MIMO cellular, GPS, and even Wi-Fi antennas - the MobileMark is well matched to plug directly into high-end cellular embedded routers by Pepwave and Cradlepoint.

-The LTM & LTMG line comes in several variants, and custom configurations are possible direct with MobileMark and other vendors.
+The LTM series comes in almost two dozen variants, and custom configurations can be ordered directly from MobileMark and other vendors.

 Specifications